Mathematics of Nature: 15 Visual Patterns

 Honeycombs are composed of hexagons, six-sided polygons.

-This fruit shows 8 left handed helices and 13 right handed helices.
+This pineapple shows 8 left handed helices and 13 right handed helices.
 Both are Fibonacci numbers.
 Their quotient is the golden ratio.

 The Romanesco broccoli is one of the many examples of fractal in nature.